NrgXnat/oasis-scripts/README.md

 ## session_matchup/oasis_data_matchup.R

 This script takes in two OASIS-3 .csv formatted spreadsheets and matches up the sessions based on your requested days from entry distance requirements.
 This script requires R at least version 3.3.0 and the R data.table library minimum version 1.12.8.
-(See the [R data.table website](https://rdatatable.gitlab.io/data.table/) for more details on the data.table package).
+See the [R-project website](https://www.r-project.org/) for more details on the R language and visit the [R data.table library website](https://rdatatable.gitlab.io/data.table/) for more details on the data.table library.

 OASIS-3 data has been anonymized and dates have been eliminated from the data set.
 OASIS-3 instead uses "days from entry" to note when scan sessions and questionnaire sessions happen relative to each other.
 The "days from entry" variable is seen in OASIS-3 IDs for MR sessions, PET sessions, Freesurfer assessors, PUP assessors, and questionnaire sessions (such as ADRC Clinical Data entries or UDS form entries).
 At the end of each ID is a string `d0000` where 0000 is the days since the subject's entry date into the study.
 A days from entry value of 0 means that this is the subject's first visit.